ros2/rviz/README.md

 https://github.com/ros2/ros2/wiki/Installation

-### Building RViz in a separate folder
+### Building RViz in a separate workspace

-When developing for rviz, it can be beneficial to build it in a separate folder.
+When developing for rviz, it can be beneficial to build it in a separate workspace.

 **Note:** When building the current ros2 branch from source, the latest ROS 2 release for all dependencies might not be sufficient: it could be necessary to build the ROS 2 master branch.
 Make sure to have a source build of ROS 2 available (see installation procedure above).